Fighter aircraft: Jet-powered fighters

 It has become common in the aviation community to classify jet fighters by "generations" for historical purposes.
 No official definitions of these generations exist; rather, they represent the notion of stages in the development of fighter-design approaches, performance capabilities, and technological evolution.
 Different authors have packed jet fighters into different generations.
-For example, Richard P. Hallion of the Secretary of the Air Force's Action Group classified the F-16 as a sixth-generation jet fighter.
+For example, Richard P. Hallion of the Secretary of the US Air Force's Action Group classified the F-16 as a sixth-generation jet fighter.

 The timeframes associated with each generation remain inexact and are only indicative of the period during which their design philosophies and technology employment enjoyed a prevailing influence on fighter design and development.
 These timeframes also encompass the peak period of service entry for such aircraft.

-1940s-1950s: First-generation
+1940s–1950s: First-generation

 The first generation of jet fighters comprised the initial, subsonic jet-fighter designs introduced late in World War II (1939–1945) and in the early post-war period.
 They differed little from their piston-engined counterparts in appearance, and many employed unswept wings.
 Guns and cannon remained the principal armament.
 The need to obtain a decisive advantage in maximum speed pushed the development of turbojet-powered aircraft forward.
 Top speeds for fighters rose steadily throughout World War II as more powerful piston engines developed, and they approached transonic flight-speeds where the efficiency of propellers drops off, making further speed increases nearly impossible.

 The first jets developed during World War II and saw combat in the last two years of the war.
 Messerschmitt developed the first operational jet fighter, the Me 262A, primarily serving with the Luftwaffe's JG 7, the world's first jet-fighter wing.
 It was considerably faster than contemporary piston-driven aircraft, and in the hands of a competent pilot, proved quite difficult for Allied pilots to defeat.
 The Luftwaffe never deployed the design in numbers sufficient to stop the Allied air campaign, and a combination of fuel shortages, pilot losses, and technical difficulties with the engines kept the number of sorties low.
 Nevertheless, the Me 262 indicated the obsolescence of piston-driven aircraft.
 Spurred by reports of the German jets, Britain's Gloster Meteor entered production soon after, and the two entered service around the same time in 1944.
 Meteors commonly served to intercept the V-1 flying bomb, as they were faster than available piston-engined fighters at the low altitudes used by the flying bombs.
 Nearer the end of World War II, the first military jet-powered light-fighter design, the Luftwaffe intended the Heinkel He 162A Spatz (sparrow) to serve as a simple jet fighter for German home defense, with a few examples seeing squadron service with JG 1 by April 1945.
 By the end of the war almost all work on piston-powered fighters had ended.
 A few designs combining piston- and jet-engines for propulsion – such as the Ryan FR Fireball – saw brief use, but by the end of the 1940s virtually all new fighters were jet-powered.